 Was this magical genius AI program going to make me obsolete?
 Would all my clients fire me in favor of this WAY-above-average robot?

 As I learned how to use it, I realized that ChatGPT is an incredibly useful research and writing assistant that can make my job much more manageable.

 But it won’t replace professional copywriters.

 Because it can only work with the quality of input that the user provides.
 Skilled writers still need to apply their knowledge and experience to produce compelling and creative copy.

-And there’s another reason: good copy takes a lot of work.
-It requires measured research, planning, writing, editing AND creativity.
-The bot can do all of it, but not in one fell swoop.
+And there’s another reason: good copy takes a lot of work and a deep understanding of your client.
+It requires measured research, including client interviews, Voice of Customer research, customer journey awareness, planning, writing, editing AND creativity.

 Eager to try it out for yourself?

 I’ll share a basic step-by-step guide on using ChatGPT for copywriting and tips for using it effectively.